melongbob/python-novice-inflammation/README.md

 for instructions on formatting, building, and submitting material, or run `make` in this directory for a list of helpful commands.

+This is a forked copy.
+Practice makes perfect!

+# Heading 1

+## Heading 2

 Maintainers:

 * [Trevor Bekolay][bekolay_trevor]